Understanding the Different Types of Home Security Systems

-Wireless security systems use cellular signals to alert you of triggered sensors.
+- Wireless home security systems: Wireless security systems use cellular signals to alert you of triggered sensors.
 The security equipment is easy to install without a professional technician or drilling.
 Most equipment comes pre-programmed and ready to use when it arrives at your home.
 Wireless home security systems still offer professional home security monitoring and instant alerts.
 If you choose a wireless security package, consider your area’s cellular signal and ask the provider about options of your area has spotty cellular signals that may impact your equipment working properly.

 Before buying a home security system read the fine print.
 Some security providers require a binding contract for a number of years for the lowest pricing or discounts.
 There are a few points to keep in mind when reviewing your home security provider’s contract:

-Some providers may charge you a termination fee costing hundreds of dollars if you break your contract early - some cost more than $700.
+- Some providers may charge you a termination fee costing hundreds of dollars if you break your contract early - some cost more than $700.

-Contracts may include installation and equipment fees.
+- Contracts may include installation and equipment fees.
 If you’re not satisfied with the equipment, you may not get a refund.

-Understand what your provider will and won’t cover If you experience a burglary or damages with your home security system installed.
+- Understand what your provider will and won’t cover If you experience a burglary or damages with your home security system installed.
 Some offer a money-back guarantee for burglaries, while others state in their contract that they will not be held liable.

-Your home security provider may allow you to rent or lease the equipment instead of owning it regardless of how long your contract is.
+- Your home security provider may allow you to rent or lease the equipment instead of owning it regardless of how long your contract is.
 And if it’s not working properly after returning it, you may incur a fee.